rs-mnl/mnl-crypto-js/README.md

 <a name="encryption"></a>

-*Hybrid Crypto JS* provides basic encryption function which supports also multiple RSA keys, with or without [signature](#signatures).
+*MNL Crypto JS* provides basic encryption function which supports also multiple RSA keys, with or without [signature](#signatures).
 Encrypted message is outputted as a JSON string.

 ```js
 var message = 'Hello world!';